March 31, 2026

 2. Omnichannel support: Agents can contact customers through several channels, including email, live chat, social media, SMS, and voice.

-3. Automation and AI: Built-in AI allows for automated routing and question answering.
+3. Automation and AI: Built-in AI can autonomously process returns, track orders, handle refunds, and provide personalized shopping assistance—in addition to automated routing and question answering.

 4. Turnkey integrations: Gorgias can connect to hundreds of apps, making it easier to integrate into existing workflows.